 TDECU Stadium was designed to showcase the Houston skyline in the northwest corner of the stadium to remind all visitors and television audiences that UH is the University of Houston.

 Contains over 5,000 seats in the east end of TDECU Stadium.

 Two (2) open-air party suites located on the suite level positioned at each end (east and west end) of the suites.
 Each open-air suite contains 60 padded armchairs (21 inches wide).

-The University of Houston Athletics Ticket Office will move from the Athletics/Alumni Center to a new office located on the northeast corner of TDECU Stadium facing Cullen Blvd.
-The facility will have eight exterior ticket-selling windows along with two interior windows in the ticket office lobby in close proximity to the stadium parking garage.
+The University of Houston Athletics Ticket Office is located on the northeast corner of TDECU Stadium facing Cullen Blvd.
+The facility has eight exterior ticket-selling windows along with two interior windows in the ticket office lobby in close proximity to the stadium parking garage.

 State-of-the-art HD-video board located on the west end of TDECU Stadium.
 Sized at 2,584 square feet (38 feet high, 68 feet wide), the board was designed by Panasonic using Nichia technology.

 Boingo Wireless, the leading DAS and Wi-Fi provider that serves consumers, carriers and advertisers worldwide, is TDECU Stadium's wireless network partner.